PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ## 1. Useful documentation

+Reading the documentation listed below is necessary for understanding this Application Note.<br/>
+The availability of the software used, and its safe handling are also presupposed for the user.

 ### 1.1 Documentation from Pilz GmbH & Co.
 KG

-It is important to read the dokumentation below in order to unterstand this application.<br/>
-The availability of the software used and its safe handling are also assumed by the user.

 |Nr.| Discription | Part number/ Download|
 |---| ------------| ---------------------|